laurakond/Cross-Stitch-Art/README.md

   ![technique section](assets/documentation/features/history-page/technique-section.jpg)

 - **The five-step cross-stitch list**.
-This sub-section provides the user with a detailed break down of how to start cross-stitching and gives tips for best practices.
+This sub-section provides the user with a detailed break down list of how to start cross-stitching and gives tips for best practices.
 The list is interactive and can be expanded and minimized by clicking on a "Click here" arrow which provides further engagement with the content.

   ![five step section](assets/documentation/features/history-page/five-steps-section2.jpg)